hamidkarimi/DeepDIG/README.md

 (_deer_, _ship_)

 3. All results including visualizations will be saved in the /home/user/Downloads/DeepDIGCode/PreTrainedModels/{DATASET}/{MODEL}/{(s,t)}
-    where DATASET is the input dataset, MODEL is the base model, and s and t are input classes  e.g. /home/user/Downloads/DeepDIGCode/PreTrainedModels/FASHIONMNIST/CNN/(1,2)
+    where DATASET is the input dataset, MODEL is the base model, and s and t are input classes for which you intend to genderate the borderline examples

+ e.g. /home/user/Downloads/DeepDIGCode/PreTrainedModels/FASHIONMNIST/CNN/(1,2)

 ## Citations